-Favourite Thing: Snow, and sliding down it very fast
+Favourite thing to do in my job: Snow, and sliding down it very fast

 I live in the Antarctic and study the weather, which can be pretty extreme here…